4tegs/gravelmaps/README.md

 | orux-street.typ | Special map layout for use with Android devices running the street style for OruxMaps. |
 |  |  |

+To compile the maps, it is necessary to have the TYP files in two formats: *.typ and *.txt.
+Make sure to have the *.txt in UTF-8-BOM Format!

 ### STYLE

 Each style is made of a variety definition files that describe what is displayed (roads, points, polygons) and when (depending on the zoom level).
 You can learn how the definition is done by using the mkgmap style manual: https://www.mkgmap.org.uk/doc/pdf/style-manual.pdf